Stephanie Sanzo Rocks Curve-Hugging Black Shorts As She Deadlifts Heavy Barbell

 In her reply, Stephanie declared that she disagreed with that statement and stated that deadlifts are dangerous when they’re done incorrectly.
 She even went on to say that the exercise can prevent injuries.

-She was also asked about the weight of the barbell she replied that it weighed 264 pounds.
+She was also asked about the weight of the barbell, and she replied that it weighed 264 pounds.

 Another fan wondered about other aspects of her fitness routine and questioned whether she did any cardio.
 Stephanie said that she currently doesn’t.